Cluster Monomials in Graph Laurent Phenomenon Algebras: Preliminaries and notational conventions

 \subsection{Multifunctions}

-Let $I$ be a multiset with elements from \(\vertices\).
-A \vocab{multifunction} $f$ (of $\graph$) on $I$ is a directed multigraph with vertex set $\vertices$ and edge multiset $\edges_f$ such that \begin{enumerate}[label = \textbf{(F\arabic*)}, ref = (F\arabic*), leftmargin = .6in] \item for each vertex $v \in \vertices$, the outdegree of $v$ in $f$ is its multiplicity in $I$, and \item each edge in $\edges_f$ is either a loop or an edge in $\edges$. \end{enumerate}

-If $I$ is a set, then a multifunction on $I$ is naturally identified with a function from $I$ to $\vertices$, explaining the chosen nomenclature.
+Let \(I\) be a multiset with elements from \(\vertices\).
+A \vocab{multifunction} \(f\) (of \(\graph\)) on \(I\) is a directed multigraph with vertex set \(\vertices\) and edge multiset \(\edges_f\) such that \begin{enumerate}[label = \textup{(F\arabic*)}, ref = \textup{(F\arabic*)}] \item for each vertex \(v \in \vertices\), the outdegree of \(v\) in \(f\) is its multiplicity in \(I\), and \item each edge in \(\edges_f\) is either a loop or an edge in \(\edges\). \end{enumerate} The notation \(f:I\) means that \(f\) is a multifunction on \(I\).
+If \(I\) is a set, then a multifunction on \(I\) is naturally identified with a function from \(I\) to \(\vertices\), explaining the chosen nomenclature.

-A multifunction $f$ is \vocab{acyclic} if the only cycles in $f$ are loops.
-Given two multifunctions \(f\) and \(g\) on multisets \(I\) and \(J\), respectively, we define their \vocab{sum} \(f \multiadd g\) as the multifunction on \(I \multiadd J\) obtained by taking the sum of the edge multisets of \(f\) and \(g\).
+A multifunction \(f\) is \vocab{acyclic} if the only cycles in \(f\) are loops.
+Given two multifunctions \(f\) and \(g\) on multisets \(I\) and \(J\), respectively, we define their \vocab{sum} \(f + g\) as the multifunction on \(I + J\) obtained by taking the sum of the edge multisets of \(f\) and \(g\).

 For example, take \(\graph\) to be the directed graph in Figure~\ref{fig:directedgraphs:1}.
 Examples of multifunctions of \(\graph\) are given in Figure~\ref{fig:multifunctions}.
 The multifunctions in Figure~\ref{fig:multifunctions:1} and Figure~\ref{fig:multifunctions:2} are acyclic, and the multifunction in Figure~\ref{fig:multifunctions:3} is not acyclic.